- Posted by Juan Barbero

 Curiosity set out to answer the question: Did Mars ever have the right environmental conditions to support small life forms called microbes?
 Early in its mission, Curiosity’s scientific tools found chemical and mineral evidence of past habitable environments on Mars.
 It continues to explore the rock record when Mars could have been home to microbial life.

-- Characterization of Photodiodes at cryogenic temperatures for Mars Missions - July 20, 2021
+- Mars Missions: Characterization of Photodiodes at cryogenic temperatures - February 14, 2022